Various database servers have tools for creating a table by using GUI/Wizards.

 An example/syntax of SQL CREATE Table statement is:

-A few points based on this SQL code:
+A few points based on this SQL code for creating a table:

-• Give the column names in that table and enclose in parenthesis.
+- Give the column names in that table and enclose them in parentheses.

-• At the last, you may use the PRIMARY KEY statement for defining the primary key in that table.
-You may use one or more columns that are enclosed in parenthesis for a primary key.
+- At the last, you may use the PRIMARY KEY statement to define the primary key in that table.
+You may use one or more columns which are enclosed in parenthesis for a primary key.

 The following section shows a few examples of creating tables.
-I will show you creating tables step by step and adding columns, constraints and primary keys etc.
+I will show you how to create tables step by step and add columns, constraints, primary keys, etc.

 Creating employees table by CREATE TABLE statement